 This is a 12 month commission from the Neighbourhood Development Support Unit, Birmingham City Council.

 This Spring and Summer, thanks to funding from Sports England and support from the Active Communities programme, we are creating a series of new walking and fitness trails with a smiling-making twist, to help people get active, get social, have a laugh and enjoy our wonderful Brandwood green spaces and neighbourhoods together.

 All trails are co-designed and tested by local residents and groups and we’ve created nine of them!!

 Chatty Chatty Brum, how do you do?

 Join us for a chin wag and a brew!

 This car boot cafe project is funded by the National Lottery with an Awards for All grant.

-With thanks to funding from the CoOp Dividend Fund will be running some low cost community comedy movie events in Brandwood which will have us laughing out loud!
+With thanks to funding from the CoOp Dividend Fund and a Local Giving grant will be running some low cost community comedy movie events in Brandwood which will have us laughing out loud!

 Together we wanted to put our little corner of South Birmingham on the map, encourage people to get talking and give the rest of the city something to talk about!

 We wanted to do something practical to help people during the energy crisis and also reuse the wonderful crochet and knitted flowers made by the lovely crafters for the Brighten Up Brandwood yarn bomb.